call us630-584-4800

-Legal Separation Lawyers Serving St. Charles and the Surrounding Areas
+Legal Separation Lawyers Serving Kane County and the Surrounding Areas

-Sometimes couples choose to live apart but are not ready to end their marriage.
-Having a legal judgment specifically delineating each person’s rights and responsibilities in this arrangement can be helpful for some, particularly when there are children involved.
+Sometimes, couples choose to live apart but are not ready to end their marriage.
+Having a legal judgment specifically delineating each person's rights and responsibilities in these situations can be helpful for some, particularly when there are children involved.
 At the Kane County family law firm of Goostree Law Group, we are skilled in helping clients obtain legal separations.
-Our attorneys walk you through the process and make sure your rights and interests are protected at every turn.
+Our attorneys will walk you through the process and make sure your rights and interests are protected at every turn.

 Legal Separation in Illinois

-When people say they are “separated,” they may or may not be legally separated.
-Many married people move to separate residences without formalizing their separation legally.
+When people say they are "separated," they may or may not be legally separated.
+Many married people move to separate residences without formalizing their separation or taking steps to dissolve their marriage through divorce.
 Having a formal legal order, however, can be very helpful.
 When everyone knows what is expected of them, there is less likelihood of disagreements and disputes arising.

-In Illinois, a “Judgment for Legal Separation” is available to any married couple who is living separately.
-Similar to a divorce, or dissolution of marriage, a legal separation contains provisions regarding:
+In Illinois, a "Judgment for Legal Separation" is available to any married couple who is living separately.
+Similar to a divorce, a legal separation contains provisions regarding:

-Legal separation judgments also define property ownership and occupation, such as who will reside in the family home and have rights to other marital property.
-A legal separation can serve as a template for making similar arrangements should the couple choose to file for a dissolution of marriage in the future, or it can be discarded and these issues can be renegotiated or litigated.
+A legal separation can serve as a template for making similar arrangements should the couple choose to file for a dissolution of marriage in the future.
+If a couple chooses to reconcile, their legal separation can be ended, or a separation agreement can be renegotiated or modified based on changes experienced by either party or their children.

 Benefits and Drawbacks of Legal Separation in Illinois